Elkhart Lake, Wisconsin: Parks and recreation

 Two parks in the area are Broughton Sheboygan Marsh Park and Fireman's Park and Swimming Beach.
 Broughton Sheboygan Marsh Park has campsites, fishing, picnic and camping areas and access to a snowmobile trail system.
 Fireman's Park and Swimming Beach is a seasonal sand beach.

 Education

 Primary and secondary schools

 Elkhart Lake is served by the Elkhart Lake-Glenbeulah School District.
 Schools in the district include Elkhart Lake Elementary/Middle School and Elkhart Lake-Glenbeulah High School.

 Public libraries

 The Elkhart Lake Public Library was established in 1906 and was originally located in an old hotel.
 The library serves Elkhart Lake and several communities in the area.

 Infrastructure

 Transportation

-Elkhart Lake is located approximately one mile southeast of the northern terminus of the Kettle Moraine Scenic Drive.
+Elkhart Lake is about one mile southeast of the northern terminus of the Kettle Moraine Scenic Drive.
 The Scenic Drive was part of the road racing circuit used in the 1950s.
 Wisconsin Highway 67 runs north/south through the city.
 Secondary routes include County Highway A from the northeast.
 County Highway J runs concurrent with the Kettle Moraine Scenic Drive through the city.
 They enter the city from the northwest, run north/south through the center of the city, and exit to the southwest.